AlexVXA/frontend-project-44/README.md

 A game in which you have to solve a simple (or not so) math problems.
 Problems includes addition, substraction and multiplication.
 Numbers and operands are chosen randomly.

 [![asciicast](https://asciinema.org/a/RCuE8NKmWF8fi7SfKIpX2cuvU.svg)](https://asciinema.org/a/RCuE8NKmWF8fi7SfKIpX2cuvU)

+Brain-GCD:

+Find the greatest common divisor of two given numbers.